Oprichnina

-The term oprichnina, which Ivan coined for this policy, derives from the Russian word oprich (опричь 'apart from', 'except').

 Causes

 In 1558, Tsar Ivan IV started the Livonian War.
 A broad coalition, which included Poland, Lithuania and Sweden, became drawn into the war against Russia.
-The war became drawn-out (it continued until 1583) and expensive; raids by Crimean Tatars, Polish and Lithuanian invasions, famines, a trading blockade and escalating costs of war ravaged Russia.
+The war was drawn-out (it continued until 1583) and expensive; raids by Crimean Tatars, Polish and Lithuanian invasions, famines, a trading blockade and the escalating costs of war ravaged Russia.

 In 1564, Prince Andrey Kurbsky defected to the Lithuanians and commanded the Lithuanian army against Russia, devastating the Russian region of Velikiye Luki.
-Tsar Ivan began to suspect other aristocrats of readiness to betray him.
+Tsar Ivan began to suspect other aristocrats of a readiness to betray him.

 Historians Vasily Klyuchevsky (1841–1911) and Stepan Veselovsky (1876–1952) explained the oprichnina in terms of Ivan's paranoia and denied larger social aims for the oprichnina.
 However, historian Sergey Platonov (1860–1933) argued that Ivan IV intended the oprichnina as a suppression of the rising boyar aristocracy.
 Professor Isabel de Madariaga (1919–2014) expanded this idea to explain the oprichnina as Ivan's attempt to subordinate all independent social classes to the autocracy.

 Establishment

 On December 3, 1564, Ivan IV departed Moscow on pilgrimage.
 While such journeys were routine for the throne, Ivan neglected to set in place the usual arrangements for rule in his absence.
-Moreover, an unusually large personal guard, a significant number of boyars, and the treasury accompanied him.
+Moreover, an unusually large personal guard, many boyars, and the treasury accompanied him.

 After a month of silence, Ivan finally issued two letters from his fortifications at Aleksandrova Sloboda on January 3, 1565.
 The first addressed the elite of Moscow and accused them of embezzlement and treason.
 Further accusations concerned the clergy and their protection of denounced boyars.
 In conclusion, Ivan announced his abdication.
 The second letter addressed the population of Moscow and claimed "he had no anger against" its citizenry.
 Divided between Aleksandrova Sloboda and Moscow, the boyar court was unable to rule in the absence of Ivan and feared the wrath of the Muscovite citizenry.
 Envoys departed for Aleksandrova Sloboda (Note: Compare:

 "The Metropolitan [...] sent Archbishop Pimen and Archimandrite Levkii as his envoys to Aleksandrovskaia Sloboda [...]. [...]
 The envoys from Moscow reached Aleksandrovskaia Sloboda on 5 January 1565, followed by a long trail of nobles, armed men, merchants, townspeople and the common people of the city. [...]
 The Tsar received first the ecclesiastics, then the boyars [...].") to beg Ivan to return to the throne.

 Ivan IV agreed to return on condition that he might prosecute people for treason outside legal limitations.
 He demanded the right to execute and confiscate the land of traitors without interference from the boyar council or from the church.
 To pursue his investigations, Ivan decreed the establishment of the oprichnina (originally a term for land left to a noble widow, separate from her children's land).
 He also raised a levy of 100,000 rubles to pay for the oprichnina.